Cat-Denton/campfire-stories/README.md

 #### Friday, 09/04
 * 13:00 Set up nodejs and npm on linux laptop
 * 15:00 create-react-app this project
+* 15:05 git configuration on new machine
+* 15:40 project file management/cleanup

 # Getting Started with Create React App